random-geek/morelights/README.md

 Some nodes (ceiling lights, bar lights, poles) can be rotated to serve different purposes.

-Morelights currently supports both Minetest Game and MineClone 2.
+Morelights currently supports Minetest Game, MineClone 2, and Hades Revisited.

 ## Craft Recipes